 Min.
 Letitia Denise Stroud is an Associate Minister at First Baptist Church in Saugus.
 She was born in Albany, GA, graduated from Monroe High School, and attended Bunker Hill Community College in Boston, MA.
 She currently serves as the Superintendent of Sunday School and is active in the Women’s Fellowship Ministry.
 Min.
 Stroud has two sons, Jarrelle Stroud of Albany, GA, married to Elizabeth and Bernaco Stroud of Malden, MA, married to Olympia.
 She has six grandchildren; Jarrelle’, Brandon, Bernard, Dezire’, Tishida and Aja.
 There are many scriptures that she loves, but the one that is always in her heart is Psalm 27.“The Lord is my light and my salvation whom shall I fear?
 The Lord is the stronghold of my life of whom shall I be afraid?”
 One question she would like to ask all, “What do you want out of life?”
 Her answer is that when God is your top priority you will never be disappointed.

 Minister Robyn Monique Mars is an Associate Minister at the First Baptist Church in Saugus where the Pastor is Reverend Leroy Mahoney.
-She also works as the Social Media Coordinator for The American Baptist Churches of Massachusetts (TABCOM).
+She also works as the Communications Coordinator for The American Baptist Churches of Massachusetts (TABCOM).

 At the First Baptist Church, Min.
 Mars has served as the President of the Youth Ministry and as a member of the Evangelism Ministry.
-Currently she is active in the Women’s Ministry, the Senior Choir and the Praise Team.
-God has also equipped her to teach Sunday School and serve as the First Baptist Church website developer and Social Media Manager.
+Currently she serves as Trustee and as President of the Media Ministry, handling such things as the newsletter, website and social media.
+She also teaches Sunbday School and Bible Study and is active in the Women’s Ministry, the Senior Choir and the Praise Team.

-Throughout the years, the Lord has blessed Minister Mars to teach Sunday School for all ages and to participate in many conferences, workshops and seminars.
+Throughout the years, the Lord has blessed Minister Mars to teach Sunday School and Bible Study for all ages and to participate in many conferences, workshops and seminars.